The 10 Best Beach Shelters

 video play icon

-This wiki has been updated 35 times since it was first published in April of 2015.
+This wiki has been updated 36 times since it was first published in April of 2015.
 Nothing can ruin a day at the shore faster than a sunburn or bad weather.
 That's why savvy beachgoers take a shelter with them to protect them from the elements.
 Coming in cabana and tent styles, these models are durable and lightweight, and let you enjoy the outdoors all day while always having a place to retreat to, if necessary.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Pacific Deluxe